allisoncoates/DevGrowth/README.md

 # DevGrowth
 Web app for new developers to track daily progress - including what they worked on, what they learned, and what they were stuck on.
 Users can add daily entries about their work.
-The purpose is to help beginners reflect each day, build consistency, and visualize growth over time.
+The purpose is to help beginners reflect each day, build consistency, and visualize growth over time. *Created for Introduction to Cloud Computing at UNO.*

+## Features
+- **Daily Logging:** Users can submit a daily entry with fields for "Worked On", "Learned", and "Stuck On"
+- **Future Date Protection:** Logic prevents users from logging entries for future dates
+- **CRUD Functionality:** Full support to Create, Read, Update, and Delete entries
+- **Streak Tracker:** A counter in the header to visualize consecutive days of tracking

 ## Tech Stack
-- **Frontend:** Vue.js
+- **Frontend:** Vue.js (TypeScript, Vite) running locally
-- **Backend:** AWS Lambda + API Gateway
+- **Backend:** AWS API Gateway (HTTP API) & AWS Lambda (Python 3.12/Boto3)
 - **Database:** AWS DynamoDB
-- **Static Hosting/Storage:** AWS S3

-## Frontend Setup (Vue.js)
-See frontend/README.md
+## Cloud Services (AWS):
+- **Lambda:** 4 functions (Get, Add, Update, Delete)
+- **API Gateway:** Exposes Lambda functions via HTTP routes (GET, POST, PUT, DELETE)
+  - *CORS is configured in API Gateway to allow cross-origin requests from localhost to enable local development*
+- **DynamoDB:** NoSQL database table (DevGrowth)

 ## Data Model
 - **user_id** *(String, Partition Key)* - Unique ID for each user